NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 Alignment to point clouds from a different source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Often the 3D terrain models output by ``stereo`` (point clouds and DEMs)
+Often the 3D terrain models output by ``parallel_stereo`` (point
-can be intrinsically quite accurate yet their actual position on the
+clouds and DEMs) can be intrinsically quite accurate yet their actual
-planet may be off by several meters or several kilometers, depending on
+position on the planet may be off by several meters or several
-the spacecraft.
-This can result from small errors in the position and
+kilometers, depending on the spacecraft.
+This can result from small
-orientation of the satellite cameras taking the pictures.
+errors in the position and orientation of the satellite cameras taking
+the pictures.

 Such errors can be corrected in advance using bundle adjustment, as
 described in the previous section.
 That requires using ground control